Why do we need biomarker tests for prostate cancer diagnosis?

 - Men at high risk may benefit from biopsy, early detection and treatment.

-- Men at very low risk may avoid unnecessary invasive biopsy procedures and the associated risk of anxiety, pain and complications.
+- Men at very low risk may avoid unnecessary invasive biopsies and the associated risk of anxiety, pain and complications.

 How to use SelectMDx?